guokaide/English/Reading/Reading Notes 019 - The rise and fall of Christmas music.md

   to add lustre to sth.

-  Gold retains its lustre for far longer  than other metals.
+  Gold retains its lustre for far longer  than other metals. （**retain** v.保留，保持，保有）

   Using appropriate quotations from classics will add lustre to your essay.